 School Improvement Team

-Learn-AT’s school Improvement strategy is led by the Trust’s School Improvement Director, Steve Roddy, working closely with the Trust Leader, Stef Edwards.
+Learn-AT’s school Improvement strategy is led by the Trust’s Director of Education, Steve Roddy, working closely with the Trust Leader, Stef Edwards.
 Learn-AT’s School Improvement Directorate is shown below:

 Sir John Dunford

 Former Leader of ASCL, National Pupil Premium Champion and Chair of Whole Education.
 Sir John has many years of experience of successful school leadership in the secondary sector.
 He is a national voice on the subject of disadvantage.
 His most recent project was leading the independent commission into exam malpractice, reporting in 2019.
 He is a passionate advocate for disadvantaged students.